dsjoerg/ggtracker/README.md

  * juggernaut (npm install -g juggernaut, see https://github.com/maccman/juggernaut)
  * MySQL

-On Mac OSX, I recommend using homebrew as package manager: http://mxcl.github.com/homebrew/
+On Mac OSX, you can use homebrew as package manager: http://mxcl.github.com/homebrew/

 ### Basic installation and updating